 In very particular situations, you can weld safely without fume extractors.
 These instances include personal operations like garage-based workshops or very small businesses in more extensive workshops.

 Natural dilution ventilation and fans are perfectly suitable for protecting yourself and others for these set-ups.
 By opening windows and doors, you can recycle air without the need for equipment.
 Even still, it’s never a bad idea to add more safeguards in the form of fume extractors.

-So, do you need a fume extractor when you weld?
+So, do you need a portable fume extractor when you weld?
 Ultimately, it comes down to your environment and situation.
 In most cases, it’s best to consider and implement adequate local exhaust ventilation.
 FumeDog proudly carries top-of-the-line equipment that is guaranteed to protect yourself and others from toxic fume exposure.